needle-mirror/com.unity.nuget.mono-cecil/Documentation~/index.md

 ***This is a package intended for internal Unity Development Projects and as such this package is not supported.
 Use at your own risk.***

-This is a Unity package for Mono.Cecil and corresponds to Mono.Cecil version 0.11.4.
+This is a Unity package for Mono.Cecil and corresponds to Mono.Cecil version 0.11.5 plus a graft of [this bug fix](https://github.com/jbevain/cecil/pull/914).

 Documentation for this Package is provided as links to the Mono.Cecil Documentation.